dahlke/winterfall/README.md

 kubectl apply -f kubernetes/namespaces/winterfall-ns.yaml

 # update the namespace for your new contexts
-kubectl config set-context $(kubectl config current-context) --namespace=winterfall;
+kubectl config set-context $(kubectl config current-context) --namespace=winterfall

 # store the DB env vars in our new context and namespace as a Kubernetes Secret
 kubectl create secret generic winterfall-pg-creds \